Dude, That's My Ghost!

 Dude, That's My Ghost!
 (French: Mon Pote le fantôme) is a British-French animated television series created by Jan Van Rijsselberge, produced by Alphanim in association with Snipple Animation, Cofanim and Backup Films with the participation of Orange Cinema Series, and directed by Frédéric Martin.
 The series aired on Disney XD in the United Kingdom and Orange Cinema Series in France.
 The series was created and designed by Jan Van Rijsselberge, creator of X-DuckX and Robotboy.
 52 eleven-minute episodes were produced.
 The show premiered on 2 February 2013 on Disney XD.

 Plot

-For Spencer Wright, a 14-year-old budding filmmaker, Beverly Heights is the ultimate thrill ride.
-But, being the new kid at a high school populated by Hollywood royalty, he's an outsider with no ticket in.
-He's the kind of kid who gets his allowance in cash, not stock options; finding himself amid all this bling and stardom is intimidating.
+For Spencer Wright, a 14-year-old budding filmmaker, Beverly Heights is the ultimate goal.
+Being the new kid at a high school populated by Hollywood royalty, he's an outsider with no ticket in.
+He's the kid who gets his allowance in cash, not stock options; finding himself amid all this bling and stardom is intimidating.
 Luckily, he's got an all-access pass in the form of his best friend, the ghost of famous pop star Billy Joe Cobra.